fuxelius/nano_every_bare_metal/README.md

 <img src="doc/pic/arduino_ide.png"  width="600">

 ## Bare Metal Development
 If you develop in Windows it is easy to get started with [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) which is free of cost and a very nice environment to work in.
+Microchip also has the [MPLAB® X IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide#) that works on Windows, Linux and Mac.
 With that said.
 However.
 If you, like me, are used to work in an UNIX environment the locked-in Windows environment feels a bit narrow at times, especially if you are used to do development and programming on Ubuntu or MacOS.
 In industry Windows is standard but for many students and researchers at university Apple laptops and desktops are common.

 For those of us who are used to develop with standard C (C99) in UNIX for Apple Silicon, Ubuntu or Fedora and want to get started there are fewer alternatives than in Windows that is standard for electronics and microcontroller development.